danielkim2711/danielkim2711/README.md

 💡 &nbsp;I like to explore new technologies and develop web applications.\
 🎓 &nbsp;I'm currently studying Bachelor of Computing Systems at Unitec Institute of Technology in New Zealand.\
-🌱 &nbsp;I'm very passionate about becoming a Front End Developer and on track for deep diving into Web Development.\
+🌱 &nbsp;I'm very passionate about becoming a Front End Developer and on track for deep diving into Full Stack Development.\
 ✍️ &nbsp;In my free time, I enjoy watching sports, movies, dramas and more!\
 💬 &nbsp;Feel free to reach out to me for more information, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at danielkim2711@gmail.com.
 I'll try to respond as soon as possible.